Eldar-Ka/wiki_search_engine/README.md

   ## code structure:

+search_frontend.py - initiallization of the search engine localy

-inverted_index_colab.py - indexer of documents which creates postings list for the search engine
+inverted_index_colab.py - indexer of documents which creates postings list for the search engine localy

-search_frontend.py - initiallization of the search engine localy search_frontend_vm.py - initiallization of the search engine on the VM machine over GCP
+search_frontend_vm.py - initiallization of the search engine on the VM machine over GCP

+inverted_index_gcp.py - indexer of documents which creates postings list for the search engine over GCP

   ## functionality: